Is your leadership team effective?

 Easier said than done.

-There are mulitple challenges that senior teams face in their efforts to be effective in leading a whole system, including: sharing a common commitment; maintaining authentic trust; managing the expectations of all the different system stakeholders; demonstrating conflict competence in working through both team and systemic conflict; and, being willing to hold each other accountable for accomplishing individual and collective aims.
+There are multiple challenges that senior teams face in their efforts to be effective in leading a whole system, including: sharing a common commitment; maintaining authentic trust; managing the expectations of all the different system stakeholders; demonstrating conflict competence in working through both team and systemic conflict; and, being willing to hold each other accountable for accomplishing individual and collective aims.

 Intentionally designing your leadership team to be effective in the face of these challenges can be overwhelming.
 Especially as the team is running the business while simultaneoulsy working to transform it.